Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Sheaves on bornological coarse spaces

 Suppose now that we are given a pushout square

 of $G$-simplicial sets where $i$ is a cofibration.
 Then the induced diagram of $\infty$-categories

-is a pullback, and hence also a pullback in $\Fun(BG, \CL)$.
+is a pullback in $\CATi$, and hence also a pullback in $\Fun(BG, \CL)$.
 The restriction functors in this diagram all have right adjoints given by right Kan extension functors.
 These right adjoints are also morphisms in $\Fun(BG,\CL)$.
-Applying $\lim_{BG}$ yields the pullback square